Do you want to strengthen your prayers?

 To them he said, pray without ceasing.

 However, as great as this inevitable tool is to every believer, most of us still struggle with it.
-We get on our knee and before we know it, we dose off.
+We get on our knees and before we know it, we dose off.

 We try to sit up, only to find ourselves the next day on the other side of the bed.